sjmikler/karaoker/README.md

 > If you try to download age restricted youtube video, you will be prompted to login (via pytube).

 Whatever you set as `const.FINAL_DIRECTORY` is ready to be used by UltraStar.

+Your existing songs will not be affected.
+Existing files will not be overriden.

 ### Explanation: song list